IlyaKisil/bootstrap-ik1614/README.md

 # or
 make test-install-profile
 ```
-:exclamation: **Important:** Some of the configs are git submodules, i.e. `tpm`,
+> [!IMPORTANT]
-`oh-my-zsh`.
-However, we don't want our install bash scripts, i.e. `install-profile`,
+> Some of the configs are git submodules, i.e. `tpm`, `oh-my-zsh`.
+However, we don't want
-`install-config`,  to pull/update them as a default behaviour, since we don't want to
+> our install bash scripts, i.e. `install-profile`, `install-config`,  to pull/update
-overload different environments.
-Thus, this should be manged as a stand-alone task within
+> them as a default behaviour, since we don't want to overload different environments.
-`shell` directive of a config.
+> Thus, this should be manged as a stand-alone task within `shell` directive of a config.

 ## Reporting problems and issues